telefonicaid/fiware-cygnus/flume/README.md

 These files are stored under this HDFS path:

-    hdfs:///user/<organization>/<servicePath>/<entityDescriptor>/<entityDescriptor>.txt
+    hdfs:///user/<username>/<dataset>/<entityDescriptor>/<entityDescriptor>.txt

-Organizations are mapped to HDFS usernames, allowing specific private data spaces.
-The organization, in the current version, is the one given by the `cosmos_default_username` parameter that can be found in the configuration; in the future it is expected Orion notifications provide a real organization identifier.
-The service path is given by Orion as a header in the notification (`Fiware-Service`) and sent to the sinks through the Flume event headers (`fiware-service`).
+Usernames allow for specific private HDFS data spaces, and are mapped to clients/tenants.
+A single user may have multiple datasets.
+In the current version, the username is always the one given by the `cosmos_default_username` parameter that can be found in the configuration; in this sense the HDFS sink may be considered **mono-tenant**.
+The dataset is given by the (`Fiware-Service`) header sent by Orion (which is sent to the sinks through the Flume event header `fiware-service`); in this sense, the HDFS sink may be considered **multi-tenant** (multi-dataset, properly).

 Within files, Json documents are written following one of these two schemas: